Denver Portrait Photographer - Jordi in the Studio

 Her lovely dreadlocks certainly add something special to the photographs.
 I probably don't need to point them out, but her big blue eyes are incredible.

 As a Denver portrait photographer, I am so grateful to get to work with stunning women like Jordi as my job.
 Thanks again, Jordi!
-If you are interested in seeing creative portrait work, you can find it here.
+Check out more of our headshot photography.